WyriHaximus/github-action-next-semvers/README.md

 # github-action-next-semvers

-Github Action that output the next version for mayor, minor, and patch version based on the given semver version.
+Github Action that output the next version for major, minor, and patch version based on the given semver version.

 ![Example output showing this action in action](images/output.png)